Clare Scott

 Clare Scott (born 23 September 2001) is an Australian cricketer who plays as a right-arm medium bowler for Tasmania in the Women's National Cricket League (WNCL).

 Domestic career

-Scott made her debut for Tasmania on 2 March 2022, against Victoria in the 2021–22 WNCL.
+Scott made her debut for Tasmania on 2 March 2022, against Victoria in the 2021–22 WNCL season.
 She took 2/39 in the match, dismissing both openers as her side won by 47 runs.
 She went on to play three more matches for the side that season, taking one further wicket.
-She played two matches for the side in the 2022–23 WNCL.
+She played two matches for the side in the 2022–23 WNCL season.